Hevia/Stamper/README.md

 # Stamper
 LAHacks 2020 Submission!

 Stamper is a simple art application.
 Create shapes and "stamp" them together to make art!
-Built using Rust & Nannou the creative coding framework for Rust: https://nannou.cc/
+Built using Rust & Nannou the open source creative coding framework for Rust: https://nannou.cc/

 ## How to run:
 * Install Rust 2018 or higher